 40 teaching staff and 40 support staff.
 If the provision was provided across 3 new schools this could potentially mean the need for 3 new headteachers.
+This is modelled against one of our current Welsh-medium primary schools.

 During the first couple of years of the plan we will do some further modelling with our secondary schools, regional and national colleagues to model the staffing requirement as these increased cohorts move through the system.